- You do not have any products in your shopping cart yet.

 - Avoid using underfloor heating under your table.

-- Use coasters, placemats, and felt gliders in everyday use.
+- Use coasters, placemats, and felt pads in daily use.

 - Regularly care for the surface with suitable products.